From Reactive to Proactive: How 5G Can Ramp up Businesses, Save Lives

 What is 5G?

 5G is on everyone’s lips.
 It’s the so-called 5th generation of mobile networks or “cellular networks”.
 Just as we once used to call mobile phones cellular phones.
 But what does cellular 5G really mean?
-It promises significantly higher data transfer speed and the ability to connect more devices simultaneously than previous generations of mobile networks.
+It promises significantly higher data transfer speed.
+Moreover, it can connect more devices simultaneously than previous generations of mobile networks.
 Currently, 5G frequencies are not as crowded as the earlier G-frequencies.
-Thus why 5G can ramp up businesses and save lives.
+This is why 5G can ramp up businesses and save lives.

 The cellular 5G is an outstanding achievement, no doubt.
 However, it does not cost-efficiently cover the whole 5G promise.
-For example, when you need to connect massive amounts of devices.it It is also made by bringing the networks outdoors and then used indoors.
+For example, when you need to connect a massive number of devices.
+It is also made by bringing the networks outdoors and then using them indoors.
 This means that the networks are built using a very long range.
 This occupies the spectrum, making 5G inefficient in many places.

 5G can ramp up businesses

 And why do we say cellular 5G instead of just 5G?
 Well, because we were involved in creating a new 5G standard.
-No, not the one that already exists but something that adds to it.
+No, not the one that already exists, but something that adds to it.
 In October 2021, the new DECT-2020 New Radio (NR) standard – owned by the European Telecommunications Standards Institute (ETSI) – will be included in the 5G standard.
 It’s the first non-cellular 5G technology in the world.
-The non-cellular 5G challenges the outdoors to indoors methodology, cost issues they create, and the need for network planning.
-The principle of the standard is to provide low upfront investment and deployments costs.
+The non-cellular 5G challenges the outdoors-to-indoors methodology, the cost issues they create, and the need for network planning.
+The principle of the standard is to provide low upfront investment and deployment costs.
 Furthermore, with its dedicated global frequency band at around 1.9 GHz, the new standard offers coverage nearly anywhere in the world.

-This standard fills a clear gap in the current IoT connectivity environment as the technology can address industrial applications requiring, either or both, massive scale (mMTC) and ultra-reliable low latency (URLLC).
-Previously there have not been affordable solutions for mMTC, and no solution has covered both mMTC and URLLC.
+This standard fills a clear gap in the current IoT connectivity environment.
+The technology can address industrial applications requiring either or both massive scale (mMTC) and ultra-reliable low latency (URLLC).
+Previously, there have not been affordable solutions for mMTC.
+Additionally, no solution has covered both mMTC and URLLC.

 Tampere University analyzed the DECT-2020 NR technology in a mesh configuration.
 The study shows that the standard outperforms existing LPWAN solutions by reaching higher node densities and lower latencies.
 The high node densities are enabled by a novel mesh that uses dynamic channel selection without requiring precise frequency planning.
-In addition, the VTT Technical Research Centre of Finland conducted simulations that proved the performance and scalability of the standard, and it exceeds the 5G requirements defined by the International Telecommunication Union (ITU).
+In addition, the VTT Technical Research Centre of Finland conducted simulations that proved the performance and scalability of the standard.
+It exceeds the 5G requirements defined by the International Telecommunication Union (ITU).

 The benefits

-The main benefit of non-cellular 5G is close to zero infrastructure, no masts or additional access points that ramp up the costs, no network planning, and no high deployment costs.
+The main benefit of non-cellular 5G is close to zero infrastructure.
+There are no masts or additional access points that ramp up the costs, no network planning, and no high deployment costs.
 When increasing the network, even an electrician may not be needed.
-A new device can be added by almost anyone, a cleaner, for example.
+A new device can be added by almost anyone.
+For example, a cleaner can do it.
+5G for business allows businesses to operate with significantly faster data speeds and lower latency, supporting real-time decision-making and enhanced productivity.
+Its high bandwidth and reliability also empower innovations like IoT, automation, and remote work at scale, driving digital transformation across industries.

-If you could predict these malfunctions and fix them before they fold and get them fixed in hours or days, creating less downtime, wouldn’t it save time and money?
-The same goes with hospital environments.
+If you could predict these malfunctions and fix them before they fold, you could resolve them in hours or days, creating less downtime.
+Wouldn’t it save time and money?
+The same goes for hospital environments.
 When people use their time looking for things, the time used for searching is away from something else, much more important.

 We at Wirepas are excited to be part of this standardization journey.
-We hope we were able to pass on even a little of that excitement to you, and we are hoping you will experience some of the benefits even though they are not visible.
+We hope we were able to pass on even a little of that excitement to you.
+Moreover, we are hoping you will experience some of the benefits, even though they are not visible.
 We hope this information was helpful to you on how 5G can ramp up businesses and save lives.

 Subscribe